The Sloan Digital Sky Survey Peculiar Velocity Catalogue: Fitting the log-distance ratios

 Further investigation into the mock catalogues and data reveals a trend between the absolute magnitude and the recovered log-distance ratios.
 In both the mock catalogues and the data, intrinsically bright (faint) galaxies have log-distance ratios that are systematically higher (lower) than the mean.
 This translates into a similar trend as function of apparent magnitude, and is shown in Figure~\ref{fig:magbias}.

-Although at first glance this is a concern, we have verified that this trend is an expected by-product of the FP fitting process.
+Although at first glance this is a concern, we have verified that this trend is an expected result of identifying the best-fit log-distance ratio from the offset between $r$ and the 3D Gaussian FP.
 This can be understood by considering that, from Eqs.~\ref{eq:FPr} and~\ref{eq:FPi}, the absolute magnitude of a galaxy $M^{\mathrm{deV}}_{r} \propto r + 0.5i$.
 However, the maximum likelihood log-distance ratio is given by the offset from the FP in the $r$-direction, which from Eq.~\ref{eq:FP_relation} (ignoring the $f_{n}$ term and other complexities) means $\eta \propto r + 0.841i$ for the SDSS PV sample (which has $b=-0.841$; see Table~\ref{tab:FP}).
 Putting these together clearly shows that we expect $\eta \propto M^{\mathrm{deV}}_{r}$, albeit with some residual dependence on the surface brightness and velocity dispersion.

 This can be seen graphically in Figure~\ref{fig:FP_Mag}, where we plot the SDSS FP data as in Figure~\ref{fig:SDSS_FP}, but with each bin colour-coded by the average absolute magnitude.
 Although subtle, there is a preference for intrinsically brighter/fainter galaxies to be situated above/below the plane, which then results in the brighter/fainter galaxies having positive/negative log-distance ratios, exactly as discussed mathematically above, and seen in Figure~\ref{fig:magbias}.
+This trend might be diminished if one were to use an alternate method of fitting the FP and extracting log-distance ratios --- however, \cite{Saglia2001} explored a number of these alternatives and found that the Maximum likelihood 3D Gaussian we use here gives the most unbiased peculiar velocities, despite the apparent trend with absolute magnitude, as it more accurately accounts for the range of sizes, velocity dispersions and surface brightnesses seen in a typical FP sample as well as simultaneous (and potentially correlated) errors in all three parameters.